Jesse McKinley: Career

 McKinley has worked at The New York Times in various capacities since 1988.
 When he was in college, his older brother was a reporter at The Times and got him a job as a copy boy.
 This led to eventually reporting on local news, covering a shooting at the World Trade Center, the Union Square train accident, and the 1989 anniversary of the Tompkins Square Park riot (1988).

 From the early 1990s to the year 2000, McKinley worked as a freelance reporter.
 From 1994 to 1996, as a freelancer, McKinley wrote the FYI column for the City Weekly section of The New York Times, where he responded to reader questions about local trivia.

 From 1996 to 1997, McKinley worked in San Francisco as a stringer for The New York Times, where he covered 1996's Proposition 209 aka California Civil Rights Initiative (CCRI), the 1997 Heaven's Gate suicides, and other breaking news.

 In 1998, McKinley returned to New York and worked as a freelance reporter in the Culture section, where he covered Broadway and wrote the "On Stage and Off" column from 1998 to 2003.
 In 2000, McKinley was hired as a full time reporter at The New York Times, continuing to work on content for the Culture section until 2006.

 In 2006, McKinley moved back to San Francisco, where he was the San Francisco bureau chief for The New York Times.
 During this time, he covered the 2008 California Proposition 8, a California ballot proposition and a state constitutional amendment that was against Same-sex marriage in California.

-McKinley is currently the Albany bureau chief of The New York Times.
-In 2014, McKinley was named as one of the top reporters working out of state capitals.
+In 2014, during his tenure as the Albany bureau chief, McKinley was named as one of the top reporters working out of state capitals.

 McKinley regularly appears on the WAMC audio podcast, The Capitol Connection, hosted by Alan Chartock.

-During the COVID-19 pandemic, McKinley has attended daily press briefings given by New York Governor Andrew Cuomo, covering Cuomo's response to the crisis.
+During the COVID-19 pandemic, McKinley attended daily press briefings given by New York Governor Andrew Cuomo, covering Cuomo's response to the crisis.

+According to Melissa DeRosa, Secretary to the Governor of New York and one of his closest top advisors, based on allegations she made in 2021 charging McKinley with sexual harassment, the Times conducted a months-long investigation and subsequently re-assigned McKinley from Albany bureau chief to the newly created position of "roving upstate reporter."

 Other work

-In 1995, McKinley wrote the "off off Broadway" play called Quick Bright Things, which was loosely based on A Midsummer Night's Dream.
+In 1995, McKinley wrote the "Off Off Broadway" play called Quick Bright Things, which was loosely based on A Midsummer Night's Dream.
 He wrote a feature article about the experience for The New York Times.
 McKinley was a regular panelist on the Emmy-award winning nationally syndicated talk show about theater called Theater Talk, which aired on PBS and later CUNY TV.

-McKinley has appeared in the 2003 FringeNYC festival in Bess Wohl's play, Cats Talk Back and in 2007 appeared in a San Francisco based installment of Literary Death Match called "Cyrillic Battle to the Death".
+McKinley has appeared in the 2003 FringeNYC festival in Bess Wohl's play, Cats Talk Back and also, in 2007, in a San Francisco-based installment of Literary Death Match called "Cyrillic Battle to the Death".